-Step-Up CDs offer more flexible interest rates.
+Step-up CDs offer more flexible interest rates.
 Your rate will increase to keep pace when interest rates rise.
-This can be a good alternative if your concern is being stuck with a paltry rate for the whole CD term, but again, these CDs pay less on average than traditional CDs.
+This alternative can be attractive if your concern is being stuck with a paltry rate for the whole CD term.
+Again, these CDs pay less on average than traditional CDs.

 Money market accounts pay more than savings accounts, but generally not as much as CDs.
 The advantage is that you can do limited spending from a money market account using a debit card or a checkbook.

-Credit cards are an expensive way to borrow, but if you need money quickly and your CD will mature soon it might cost less to put emergency expenses on a card and pay it off as soon as the CD matures.
-Of course, a much better idea is to keep a solid emergency fund.
+Credit cards are an expensive way to borrow, but if you need money quickly and your CD will mature soon, it might cost less to put emergency expenses on a card and pay it off as soon as the CD matures.
+However, a much better idea is to keep a solid emergency fund.